AntonDvorzhak/BTRat/README.md

 # BTRat
-Android App to manipulate for JDY16
+Android App to manipulate for JDY16 bluetooth chip